Course Outline

 • No prior GIS knowledge is required for government participants.

-• Participants should possess basic computer skills, including the ability to install software, navigate folders, and open applications.
+• Participants should possess the ability to perform basic computer functions, such as installing software, navigating folders, and opening applications.

 • An interest in maps, geography, or spatial planning will be beneficial.